“Fire & Ice Under the Midnight Sun!” 5-star Grand Voyage

 Meet Up With Group- Aug 28 meet at 5PM lobby bar at Grand Hotel.

 Baggage– Think light to ease your burden, not like you’re fleeing your homeland.
 1 carry-on bag& 1 medium suitcase not to exceed 45lbs – weigh on a bathroom scale – are ideal.
 This weight limit is set for our porterage and luggage vans.
 So many cool new luggage trackers with GPS available now to prevent lost baggage!
 We like LugLoc, DynoTag, Samsung or Apple Trackers.
 The new hard cases are difficult to fit in coach storage.
 Leave space for great souvenirs.
 Be sure to attach ID to carry-on and bag to assure your bag never gets left behind.

 Packing – Check Google Weather a week prior to departure.
 This trip is easy.
 Just pack casual spring/fall clothing.
 Where in layers as temps can change quickly in Iceland.
-Bring a day pack, wide brim hat, sun protection, comfy walking shoes, umbrella and swimwear for pools.
+Bring a a warm jacket for wind, day pack, wide brim hat, sun protection, comfy walking shoes, umbrella and swimwear for pools.
 Also bring one dressy outfit for the captain’s dinner.

 Pack your hygiene kit and munchies in clear plastic bags.
 Airport and inflight food service may be limited.

 Electric– Don’t forget a portable backup charger, cords, gadgets, etc. Cell phones and tablets do not need a converter; you only need an adapter plug.
 AFSers often leave charger cords in room, so be sure to double-check your room before check out.
 All properties have hairdryers.
 The ship has US plugs, the hotel will not.